MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ## Remote evaluation

 After local evaluations of your generative AI applications, you may want to trigger remote evaluations for pre-deployment testing and even continuously evaluate your applications for post-deployment monitoring.
 Azure AI Project SDK offers such capabilities via a Python API and supports all of the features available in local evaluations.
+Follow the steps below to submit your remote evaluation on your data using built-in or custom evaluators.

 > [!NOTE]
 > Currently remote evaluations are only supported in the same [regions](#region-support) as AI-assisted risk and safety metrics.

-### Requirements for evaluating remotely

-#### Prerequisites
+### Prerequisites
 - Azure AI project in `EastUS2` region.
-If you do not have an existing project, please follow the guide [How to create Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) to create one.
+If you do not have an existing project, follow the guide [How to create Azure AI project](../create-projects.md?tabs=ai-studio) to create one.
 - Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
 - `Connection String` for Azure AI project to easily create `AIProjectClient` object.
 You can get the connection string from project overview page.
 - Make sure you are first logged into your Azure subscription by running `az login`.

-#### Installation Instructions
+### Installation Instructions

 1. Create a **virtual environment of you choice**.
 To create one using conda, run the following command:
     ```bash